 Nature Discovery Center Pumpkin Patch & Fall Festival - Bellaire

 For a fun-filled day that epitomizes fall, you'll want to take the kids to the Nature Discovery Center Pumpkin Patch and Fall Festival.
 At the pumpkin patch, kids are able to select pumpkins that come in all shapes and sizes.
 The Fall Festival features several fall-inspired festivities, such as wagon rides, crafts, face painting, games, and much more.
 Pumpkin prices are based on the size of the pumpkin.
-The 2017 Fall Festival is Oct.
-21 and 22.
+The 2019 Fall Festival is Oct.
+19 and 20, admission is FREE.

 Cypress United Methodist Pumpkin Patch - Cypress